 I was a defense attorney for a brief time before I became a plaintiffs’ lawyer.
 I was hesitant to switch sides because, in part, I had heard about “frivolous lawsuits” and half-stories about supposed “runaway verdicts” like McDonald’s Hot Coffee.
 It took months for me to accept a position with a prominent plaintiffs’ law firm, but I eventually did so because I studied the science of the first litigation on which I would work.
 It was sound enough for me to take a leap of faith and I have never looked back.

 Dozens of mass torts involving pharmaceuticals and medical devices later, the storyline regarding gaming addiction sounds quite familiar.
 Companies putting profits before safety.
 An industry attacking the science with recycled stories.
 The difference with this particular recurrence of corporate misconduct is that it is especially personal to me, and what these companies are doing to us – our families, our friends – is something I will be focused on for years to come.

-At Ketterer, Browne & Anderson, LLC it’s always personal.
+At Ketterer, Browne & Associates, LLC it’s always personal.
 We formed our own firm so that we could have greater control over the cases we litigate.
 That allows us to litigate cases with the passion and obsessive commitment to success that made our prior firms very successful over the combined nearly 40 years of experience we left behind.
 We now bring that dedication to victims of gaming addiction.
 Victims have found redress in the courts for several years now.
 If you have a problem, there is help, and our firm may be able to help you hold those responsible accountable so that you can get the help you need.